pupaxxo/SwaggerBuilder/README.md

 ## Example: Swagger Petstore (Simple)

 #### Swagger
-A valid Swagger object requires 3 things: the Swagger version, an Info object and at least 1 Path.
+A valid Swagger object requires the Swagger version, an Info object and at least 1 Path.
 ```php
 $swagger = (new Swagger('2.0', $info, $paths))
     ->setHost('petstore.swagger.io')